Tax Planning Ideas and Tax Updates

 Selling a home

-Selling your home could lead to higher Medicare Part b premiums if your taxable income sees a boost.
+Selling your home could lead to higher Medicare Part B premiums if your taxable income sees a boost.
 Although your Medicare benefits shouldn’t change when you sell your home, your monthly premiums may.
 It depends on whether the sale of your home affects your income.

 Taking a required minimum distribution (RMD)

-A bump up in your income can negatively affect the availability of deductions and can impact the taxation of Social Security.
+A bump in your income can negatively affect the availability of deductions and impact the taxation of Social Security.
 One significant negative impact of an RMD may be increased Medicare costs.
 This is often not paid the attention it deserves by many IRA owners until it is too late.
 (IRA Help)

 Converting traditional IRA assets to a Roth IRA

-A Roth conversion occurs when you move assets from a Traditional, SEP or SIMPLE IRA (collectively referred to as a Traditional IRA in this article) or qualified employer sponsored retirement plan (QRP) — such as a 401(k), 403(b), or governmental 457(b) — and reposition them to a Roth IRA.
+A Roth conversion occurs when you move assets from a Traditional, SEP, or SIMPLE IRA (collectively referred to as a Traditional IRA in this article) or qualified employer-sponsored retirement plan (QRP) — such as a 401(k), 403(b), or governmental 457(b) — and reposition them to a Roth IRA.
 (Wells Fargo)

 Realizing a large investment or capital gain

-When you sell investments at a higher price than what you paid for them, the capital gains are “realized” and you’ll owe taxes on the amount of the profit.
+When you sell investments at a higher price than what you paid for them, the capital gains are “realized,” and you’ll owe taxes on the amount of the profit.
 (Vanguard)

 Winning the lottery (yes, it’s true!)